Addi3/Addie-s-TARDIS-Reimagined-Datapack-1.21/README.md

 -make ARS tree room

--make the tardis feel ALIVE!
+-make the tardis feel ALIVE!  `Currently Working On`

 -way to get tardis: tardis will spawn dead/abandoned (use overgrown interior) player will use item/s to reboot tardis >"dimensional stabiliser"

--make corridors
+-make corridors  `Currently Working On`

 -add sonic screwdriver

--fix emmisive textures (wait for idium to update to 1.21)
+-fix emmisive textures (wait for idium to update to 1.21)  `Currently Working On`

--add disco light mode
+-add disco light mode / other cool light modes

 -add upgrades; end upgrade, security upgrade, flight speed upgrade ....

 -time window room

+-add some galifryan to the console

 ------------------
 # CREDITS